My name is Ekaterina. I am an MD, psychiatrist and psychotherapist by background,

 Unprocessed stress, emotional overload, ignored tension, the constant lack of time or ability to relax and release — all of this shows up as exhaustion, sleep problems, irritability, gut issues, hormonal swings, skin flare-ups, headaches, chronic fatigue, anxiety and burnout at work, in family life and in relationships.

-And the more we avoid the issue, the more it pushes into daily life — until it becomes simply unbearable.
+And the more we avoid the issue, the more it pushes into daily life — until it becomes simply unavoidable or even unbearable.

-Science today is very clear in its conclusions: gentle, structured inner work reduces stress load, supports emotional regulation, helps with adapting to changing environment and improves overall health and wellbeing.
+Science today is very clear in its conclusions: mindfulness work reduces stress load, supports emotional regulation, helps with adapting to changing environment and improves overall health and wellbeing.

-I would never offer it instead of therapy or medical help — and you should absolutely seek professional medical or mental-health advice if/when needed.
+I would never offer or recommend it instead of therapy or medical help — and you should absolutely seek professional medical or mental-health advice if/when needed.

-This is the area where I chose to work, because I see that this is where my experience and knowledge can bring people the most meaningful, long-term change — long before medical treatment or intensive psychotherapy becomes necessary or unavoidable.
+This is the area where I chose to switch to and work on, because I see that this is where my experience and knowledge can bring people the most meaningful, long-term change — long before medical treatment or psychotherapy/counselling becomes necessary or unavoidable.
+Right there where a simple few minute long mindfulness practice or a longer meditation can help to release stress and balance both mind and body to stay much more proof to challenges of modern life pace.

 I deeply believe that what most people truly lack is an accessible way to maintain and care for their inner world — the same way we maintain our physical wellbeing.

-You may already attend fitness studio, yoga class, meditation practices or occasional wellbeing retreats.
+You may already attend fitness studio, yoga class, or occasional wellbeing retreats.

-If you do, you might like to try The Mirror Circle and see how mirror practices begin shifting your state, emotions and daily wellbeing within just a session or two.
+If you do, you might like to try The Mirror Circle and see how mirror meditation practices begin shifting your state, emotions and daily wellbeing within just a session or few.

 Or simply stay in my blog to get to know me better, discover science behind mind–body processes, and experience some free online practices I share from time to time in the Mirror Community.